-Under his supervision, 1 PhD student (Ashfaq Ahmed, PhD in Chemical Engineering) and 2 Masters student (Syarif Hidayat, Mujahid Ibrahim; M.Eng Chemical Engineering) has successfully graduated.
+Under his supervision, 1 PhD student (Ashfaq Ahmed, PhD in Chemical Engineering) and 3 Masters student (Syarif Hidayat, Mujahid Ibrahim, Farah Izzan Jefri; M.Eng Chemical Engineering) has successfully graduated.

-Under his co-supervision, 1 PhD student (Malik Umar, PhD in Systems Engineeering) has successfully graduated.
+Under his co-supervision, 3 PhD students and 2 Masters student has successfully graduated.

 Biomass, Biofuel and Bioenergy Technologies;